AnshMittal1811/CUDAX365/README.md

 Day 354: Prepare a brief presentation (slides or document) summarizing the entire 365-day project: include key findings, performance numbers, and future work ideas

 Day 355: (Buffer day) Address any remaining issues or TODOs that came up during the projects (e.g., unfinished experiments, additional tuning suggested by results)

+Day 356: Explore any new release or tool announced recently (e.g., a new version of PyTorch, CUDA, or a novel model optimization technique in late 2025) and consider how it might apply to our pipeline